jeduardobras/awesome-sgsi-cases/README.md

 # GSI Weekly and Final Cases

 My grade in this course was 20/20.
+I ended up getting invited to be one of the teaching assistants for this courses because of such an achievement.
+These cases were done on the 2nd semester of 2019/2020.

 ## What is this repository about?
 In this repository I make available all my weekly reports which helped me get such grade.